Laperouse and the First Fleet , Further Reading.

 Email: info at frickers.co.uk

-The British considerably assisted Laperouse, the relationship was very cordial.
+The British considerably assisted Lapérouse, their relationship was very cordial.

-After sailing from Botany Bay, Laperouse, his people and ships were never seen again by europeans, for 60 years their fate remained a complete mystery
+After sailing from Botany Bay, Lapérouse, his people and ships were never seen again by Europeans so for 60 years their fate remained a complete mystery

-My special thanks go to The L’Association Lapérouse, Albi, France a small museum well worth your time to visit in the UNESCO world heritage town of albi, Tarn province, the staff of the UK Hydrographic Office and to Mr. Stephen Best.
+My special thanks go to The L’Association Lapérouse, Albi, France and the excellent small museum and to the staff of the UK Hydrographic Office and to Mr. Stephen Best.